rijumone/PHPCMS/picocms/content/star_trails_2.md

 Hah!
 Not too shabby, huh?

-But, what about the star trails image that was teased, you say?
+But, what about the star trails image that was teased in the [previous post](/?star_trails_1), you say?
 Well, that is actually 100s of individual shots blended into one single image.
 [Click here](/?star_trails_3) for the next iteration of this series where we explore capturing these 100s of pictures.